Big Techday 25

 Talks

-Here you can find the talks given at our Big Techday 25, which will take place at Motorworld Munich on October 24th.
+Here you can find the talks given at our Big Techday 25, which took place at Motorworld Munich on October 24th, 2025.

 You can find the talks of our past Big Techdays in our "Look Back".
 Provided we have obtained permission from the speakers, the recordings and slides are available in the details of the respective talk.